5 Highly Practical Tips To Stop Being Always Late

 The core idea behind the mini-habits concept is that you can build a major habit by thinking small enough to get started.
 Most people don’t need motivation to do one pushup, so it’s easy to get started.
 And once you get going, you’ll find it’s easy to keep at it.

 Changing a habit is never an all-or-nothing process.
-Remember to not straitjacket yourself with a “this time or no other time” dictum.
-You are not changing a habit; you’re actually replacing it with a bunch of serially arranged small rituals.
+Remember not to straitjacket yourself with a “this time or no other time” dictum.
+You are not changing a habit; you’re actually replacing it with several serially arranged small rituals.

 How To Make The New Habit of Being-On-Time Stick